Octalbyte/SnakePy/README.md

 Before running this game, you should consider using python 3.7 or higher.
 If you don't want to, you may wish to edit the import section at the header of *main.py*
 # Installing.
 To install you'll need to run any of the SETUP files.
 They will ensure that the modules are installed so python can import them properly.
 The setup.bat is recommended
-# Contribute
-Send contributions through Discord: <a href = https://discord.gg/MrD9jCr>Our Server </a>